 <All information about the Chase Sapphire Reserve and Preferred has been collected independently by The Traveling Hansens.
 The card details on this page have not been reviewed or provided by the card issuer.>

-The biggest difference, and the reason this may be your best option starting in February 2026, is that both the primary cardholder and all authorized users receive unlimited guest access to Sapphire and Priority Pass lounges.
-Authorized users can be added for free, allowing you to bring an unlimited number of guests into lounges with this card.
+The biggest difference is that both the primary cardholder and all authorized users receive guest access for two people to Sapphire and Priority Pass lounges.
+Authorized users can be added for free, allowing you to potentially bring an unlimited number of guests into lounges with this card.

 The thing is, you cannot apply for this card directly.
 Instead, you will need to have one of the other Chase Marriott cards for at least a year, and then you can upgrade to this card.